Pericardial fluid Gram stain

 Definition

 Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium to diagnose a bacterial infection.
 This is the sac surrounding the heart.
-The Gram stain method is one of the most commonly used techniques to rapidly identify the type of bacteria causing the infection.
+It involves using crystal violet stain to test a sample of the fluid.

 Alternative Names